aaronrucker990/vpn-config-and-observ/README.md

 	  a.
 Sign In to your VPN and choose a server in another country (such as Japan)

 	  b.
 Browse to https://whatismyipaddress.com/  and take note of your IP Address (Your IP Address is now different)
-7. Try browsing over to Disney, Google or what ever browser you choose to see if there is a difference in the sites.
-You may see a change in realtion to your location because of the VPN Server you chose.
-For example when I browsed over to Disney the lanuguage was in Japanese due to the server.
+7. Try browsing over to Disney, Google or what ever browser you choose.
+There may be difference in the sites, becuase of the change in your server.
+For example when browsing over to Disney the lanuguage was in Japanese, due to the server I chose.

 Section 3